-Neighbourhood planning is a new method of planning led by the local community rather than by us or central Government.
+Neighbourhood planning is a new method of planning led by the local community rather than by us or the Government.

-Local people are now able to set out the vision and planning policies for how they want their local area to develop by producing a neighbourhood plan.
+Local people can now set out the vision and planning policies for how they want their local area to develop by producing a neighbourhood plan.

 Neighbourhood plans are about local issues rather than strategic planning issues, but they must take account of existing national and local planning policies.